Sciss/LucreSTM/README.md

  - Rutz, H.H., "A Reactive, Confluently Persistent Framework for the Design of Computer Music Systems," in Proceedings of the 9th Sound and Music Computing Conference (SMC), Copenhagen 2012.
  - Bronson, N.G. and Chafi, H. and Olukotun, K., "CCSTM: A library-based STM for Scala," in Proceedings of the First Scala Workshop, 2010.
- - Gasiunas, V. and Satabin, L. and Mezini, M. and Núñez, A. and Noyé, J., "EScala: Modular Event-Driven Object Interactions in Scala," in Proceedings of the tenth international conference on Aspect-oriented software development, pp. 227--240, 2011.

 ## requirements / installation